 In business, there is a consistent battle between working toward long term goals and achieving short term benefits.
 Learning and development programs are often front and center in the battle between these two priorities.
 But they are not necessarily conflicting priorities.
-Here are a few key ways that long term training programs can provide short term benefits for your employees and your business.
+Here are a few key ways that long term training programs can provide short term benefits for your employees

 1. Access to Need to Know Info

 Learning and development in the corporate context, strains under the misunderstanding that the benefit is only for the employee.
 Employers need knowledgeable employees, and without providing the learning opportunities their employees need, they often end up with stagnant workforces.
 Ongoing training is helpful because it provides ready access to the need-to-know information or updates to existing knowledge that makes employees more effective on the job.
 Think about how internal wikis, knowledge-sharing communities, and video tutorials might be easy ways to provide your teams with the need to know information that will make them more successful on a day to day basis.
 If they don’t have access to that information, they are inevitably making decisions in the dark.